-This secure 24 hour online service is hosted and managed by EMIS who are the supplier of our clinical system at the practice.
-Patient Access gives you the ability to book appointments with a GP, request repeat prescriptions for any medications you take regularly, view your medication and your summary care record.
+This secure 24 hour online service offers you the ability to book appointments with your registered GP, request repeat prescriptions for any medications you take regularly, view your medication and your summary care record.
 If you have a smartphone you can download an app to let you do this on the move, anywhere in the world.

 To gain access to this service you need to register at reception and provide us with photographic ID.
 The first level of access is to GP appointments and medications.
 We can only grant access in person and we are unable to grant access on behalf of someone else.
 We have a duty to our patients to keep all information confidential so by following these strict guidelines we can ensure that we do not give somebody else access to your personal information.